Sup2point0/Assort/Yu-Gi-Oh!/dryconix.md

 ### Why Dogmatikabre instead of Dogmatikalamity?
 Sure, Dogmatikalamity lets you Tribute straight from the Extra Deck, but it has 3 major downsides – it can’t Ritual Summon from the Grave, it can’t be searched by Pre-Preparation of Rites, and it locks you out of the Extra Deck.

-Being able to revive from the Grave is huge, since it means we don’t need to keep the Dogmatika Ritual Monsters in hand, and can Tribute them for Drytrons.
+Being able to revive from the Grave is huge, since it means we don’t need to keep the Dogmatika Ritual Monsters in Hand, and can Tribute them for Drytrons.
 Even if White Zoa being ripped from our Hand or Deck, we can still bring it back; we can even search it ourselves with Foolish Burial, if needed.
 It’s just far more flexible and versatile in general, particularly in late game, where Dogmatikalamity would otherwise be dead draw.

 Locking us out of the Extra Deck doesn’t matter too much, since we could just drop White Zoa at the end of our combo anyway; but if we have Dogmatikatrix, bringing out a Dogmatika Ritual Monster as soon as possible means we’d be able to see what our opponent is playing, and setup an endboard accordingly, or if we’re lacking cards we need, send an Arc Light from our Extra Deck for a clutch search.